nagireddy-9/learning-git-hub/PACKER/intro.md

   * CHEF provisoner
   * OpenStack(private cloud) provisoner ......
+* ##WE NEED IAM CREDIANTIOALS IN AWS
+## FUNCTIONS & ENVIRONMENTAL VARIABLES
+*
-* ##WE NEED IAM CREDIANTIOALS IN AWS we can't create a more than one reusable from builder in one file if use it says ex::
+*we can't create a more than one reusable from builder in one file if use it says ex::
 ```
  "builder":[